alexcb/githublink/README.md

     execute "!" . "githublink" . " " . bufname("%") . " " . ( line(".") )
 ```

+## How is this different from `gh browse`?

+1. No need to login.
+2. It opens the URL based on the location of HEAD, rather than always pointing to the main branch.
+This allows you to share URLs to specific lines that won't change (i.e. break).
+3. I'll accept PRs to expand this to work with gitlab or other repos.
+4. I wrote my initial implementation in python in [2020](https://github.com/alexcb/acbutils/blob/18a4bec7b1f11182ce4ae7cc5f81a60cf9083098/scripts/githublink); `gh browse` was written in [2021](https://github.com/cli/cli/commit/68ce66801b5fb076e449d30c3dcb2867d7cd47b9), the command `githublink` is stuck in my muscle-memory.

 ## Licensing
 githublink is licensed under the Mozilla Public License Version 2.0.
 See [LICENSE](LICENSE).